 An art exhibition is held each year to display a selection of the many amazing artworks created by the students from Preparation to Year 2.

-The Annual Inter-house Festival of Music at the Sydney Opera House involves students from Years 3 to 6, who sing as a combined choir on the Concert Hall Stage in the first half of this wonderful night of music.
+The Annual Inter-house Festival of Music involves students from Years 3 to 6, who sing as a combined choir on the Concert Hall Stage in the first half of this wonderful night of music.

 Chess classes are taught by an International Chess Master and Australia’s top female chess player, Mrs Irina Berezina-Feldman.
 Chess is an excellent way to improve decision-making skills and practice concentration, tactics and strategy.
 Kambala competes at the Junior Chess League of NSW Schools’ and IPSHA Chess competitions.